iter8-tools/docs/docs/user-guide/topics/parameters.md

 # Experiment Parameters

-Iter8 experiments can be configured with parameters using the mechanism provided by [Helm](https://helm.sh) for [setting chart values](https://helm.sh/docs/chart_template_guide/values_files/#helm).
-An example is as follows.
+Iter8 is built on [Helm](https://helm.sh).
+Iter8 experiments can be configured with parameters using the same mechanisms provided by Helm for [setting chart values](https://helm.sh/docs/chart_template_guide/values_files/#helm).

+The set of configurable parameters of an experiment includes the parameters of the tasks involved in the experiment.
+Iter8 uses the convention that the parameters of a task are nested under the name of that task.
+In the following example, the `url` parameter of the `http` task is nested under the `http` object, and the `SLOs` parameter of the `assess` task is nested under the `assess` object.

 ```shell
 iter8 launch \